laurikari/tre/README_waf.txt

 actions to get clean build and test environments.
 Since I had good results using "waf" for testing builds in my own projects, I thought I'd try using it in a "testing only" way for TRE, and then I got kinda carried away :).
-However, the waf build scripts (wscript files) do not yet handle installation.
-The GNU autotools remain the recommended way to build and install TRE if you are not doing TRE development.
+However, the GNU autotools remain the recommended way to build and install TRE if you are not doing TRE development.

 The waf build system is based on Python, and if waf was the only way to build it, it would add a dependency on Python to this project.
-However, waf can use any version of Python later than 3.4, and since one of the features of this project is a Python extension, the dependency does not seem too onerous.
+However, waf can use any version of Python later than 3.5, and since one of the features of this project is a Python extension, the dependency does not seem too onerous.